CaNS-World/CaNS/README.md

 ## Notes

-This is the first open-source release of this tool. **I appreciate any feedback that can improve it.** Also, you are encouraged to send case files pertaining to flows not listed in the examples folder.
-Comments/suggestions can be sent to p.simoes.costa@gmail.com.
+I appreciate any feedback that can improve the code.
+Also, feel free to send case files pertaining to flows not listed in the examples folder.

 Please read the `ACKNOWLEDGEMENTS` and `LICENSE` files.